-For fall 2020, the STUDIO is offering the opportunity for CMU faculty, staff and students to bring a guest lecturer of their choice to (virtually) visit Carnegie Mellon!
-We seek nominations that align with the goal of the Steiner Speaker Series: to bring creative individuals to CMU to share diverse perspectives and expertise that cut across the arts, science, technology, and culture, and who are working to address our current moment in timely ways.
-By applying for support, you can bring a visitor to (for example):
+For Spring 2021, the STUDIO is helping CMU faculty, staff and students to bring a guest lecturer of their choice to (virtually) visit Carnegie Mellon!
+Faculty, staff and students are encouraged to nominate guests who align with the goal of the Steiner Speaker Series: to bring creative individuals to CMU to share diverse perspectives and expertise that cut across the arts, science, technology, and culture, and who are working to address our current moment in timely ways.

 - give a presentation about their creative work